Cellular Fourier analysis for geometrically disordered materials

-$\mathcal{L}$ is a compact and self-adjoint operator; according to the spectral theorem, the eigenfunctions of $\mathcal{L}$ form an orthogonal basis of the associated Hilbert space~\cite{helffer2013spectral}.
-If $w$ is well localized around $0$ (equivalently if its decay length $\sigma$ is small with respect to size of domain $\Omega$), then the integral in (\ref{eq:gW}) can be approximated by an integral over the whole Euclidean space $\mathbb{R}^n$, as long as the position $x$ is not too close to the boundariy of $\Omega$.
+We now consider a compact bounded domain $\Omega$ of $\mathbb{R}^n$ and functions $f$ defined on $\Omega$, { and we replace the operator of the previous section by} \beq \mathcal{L}\left[f\right](x)=\int_{\Omega}w(|x-y|)(f(x)-f(y))\,d\mu(y), \eeq $\mathcal{L}$ is a compact and self-adjoint operator; according to the spectral theorem, the eigenfunctions of $\mathcal{L}$ form an orthogonal basis of the associated Hilbert space~\cite{helffer2013spectral}.
+If $w$ is well localized around $0$ (equivalently if its decay length $\sigma$ is small with respect to size of { the} domain $\Omega$), then the integral in (\ref{eq:gW}) can be approximated by an integral over the whole Euclidean space $\mathbb{R}^n$ provided that the position $x$ is not too close to the boundary of $\Omega$.
 Therefore, Equation~(\ref{eq:TFw}) implies that the eigenvalues of $\mathcal{L}$ are approximately $\hat{L}(|{q}|)$.
 Associated eigenfunctions are locally approximated by linear combinations of plane waves with wavenumbers of norm $|q|$, except close to the boundary; eigenfunctions may show boundary layers of width $\sigma$ (see below).
-Note that, in order to reduced this boundary effect for eigenfunctions associated to the lowest eigenvalues, we defined $\mathcal{L}[f](x)$ in Eq.~(\ref{eq:gW}) using the difference $f(x)-f(y)$, which enforces constant functions to be eigenfunctions of $\mathcal{L}$ and to be associated to the eigenvalue $0$.
+Note that, in order to reduce this boundary effect for eigenfunctions associated to the lowest eigenvalues, we defined $\mathcal{L}[f](x)$ in Eq.~(\ref{eq:gW}) using the difference $f(x)-f(y)$, which enforces constant functions to be eigenfunctions of $\mathcal{L}$ { that are} associated to the eigenvalue $0$.